awesome-workshop/collaborative-work-gitlab/episodes/02-undoing-locally.md

 ### Exercise 02.1

 Create a new repository in the GitLab area.
-Note that in the CERN GitLab instance, the default branch name is `master` while in GitLab.com it is `main`.

 Clone it locally and create some files.

-Commit them.
+Commit them to the remote respository.

 :::::::::::::::: solution